|

 implementations, along with testing beds and techniques for succinctly

-modeling both complementarity problems and mathematical programs with
+modeling both complementarity problems, mathematical programs with

 Recent talks